ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

 {{site.data.keyword.attribute-definition-list}}

-# Configuring your network to use the customer-managed NSX ESG with your VMs
+# Configuring your network to use the customer-managed NSX edge cluster with your VMs
 {: #vc_esg_config}

-Configure the network for your virtual machines (VMs) so you can take advantage of the VMware NSX Edge™ Services Gateway (ESG) that is deployed in your VMware vCenter Server® instances.
+Configure the network for your virtual machines (VMs) so you can take advantage of the VMware NSX Edge™ cluster that is deployed in your {{site.data.keyword.vcf-auto}} instances.
 For more information about the security measures that are in place to help minimize security risk, see [Does the management services NSX Edge pose a security risk?](/docs/vmwaresolutions?topic=vmwaresolutions-faq-vmwaresolutions#faq-mgmt-nsx)

 VMware NSX® is a network virtualization platform that allows the virtualization of isolated networks and provides several networking services such as switches, routing, and firewalls.
 For more information about NSX, see [Overview of NSX for vSphere](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.3/NSX-Data-Center-for-vSphere-63.zip){: external}.

-As part of the ordering process for your vCenter Server instance, the following actions are completed on your behalf:
+As part of the ordering process for your Automated instance, the following actions are completed on your behalf:
 * A private customer subnet is ordered to be used by your VMs to access the {{site.data.keyword.cloud}} infrastructure private network.
 * A public customer subnet is ordered to allow your VMs to access the internet.
-* NSX is deployed and configured in your vCenter Server instance.
+* NSX is deployed and configured in your Automated instance.
 * A sample NSX Logical Switch is deployed to be used by the customer workload VMs.
 * A sample router is deployed for potential east-west communication between local workloads that are connected to layer 2 (L2) networks.
 This router is a NSX-T™ Tier 1 Router for NSX-T and an NSX Distributed Logical Router for NSX-V.
 * An NSX Edge appliance is deployed and configured to perform network address translation (NAT).
 NAT is done from the range of IP addresses of the workload logical switch to a public IP address on the NAT rules.